- 1. Import Camera Videos to Apps+

 After you have downloaded and installed Wondershare UniConverter for Mac, launch it on your Mac.
 Then click the inverted triangle beside Add Files > Add from Camcorder and choose the MOD files you need to convert on Mac.

 Step 2 Choose output format like MP4/MOV for MOD files.

-Click the inverted triangle beside the Convert all tasks to: option and click the Video tab to choose the format and resolution as you want.
+Click the inverted triangle beside the Output Format: option and click the Video tab to choose the format and resolution as you want.